retiolus/privacysec/README.md

 ## <span style="color:firebrick">WhatsApp</span>
 [![Back to top](https://img.shields.io/badge/Back%20to%20top-lightgrey?style=flat-square)](#index)

+- *[WhatsApp recently expanded on the "Information You Provide" section](https://outline.com/MdjvpZ) that goes into detail about how it uses and shares the information gathered from WhatsApp with other Facebook products or third-parties.*
 - *See [this article](https://outline.com/BK8f7h) for why you should NOT use WhatsApp (if someone has a better Outline link, that would be much appreciated).*

 #### Application